 Holter monitoring gives doctors a constant reading of your heart rate and rhythm over a 24-hour period (or longer).
 The Holter monitor can record heart rate and rhythm when you feel chest pain or symptoms of an irregular heartbeat (called arrhythmia).
 Your doctor can then look at the time when you noticed your symptoms.
-Reading this printout will give your doctor an idea about the nature of your heart problem.
+Reviewing the record will give your doctor an idea about the nature of your heart problem.

 How does it work?

 The Holter monitor is a recording device.
-The monitor has a strap that you wear over your shoulder or around your waist.
-The Holter monitor is battery-powered and holds a regular-sized cassette tape, much like one you would use in an audio tape player.
+The monitor is battery-powered and can be placed in a pocket or pouch.
 The monitor has 5 to 7 wires called leads.
-The leads attach to metal disks called electrodes, which you wear on your chest.
+The leads attach to metal disks called electrodes, which are placed on your chest.
 These electrodes are very sensitive, and they can pick up the electrical impulses of the heart.
 The impulses are recorded by the Holter monitor and give your doctor a 24-hour record of your heart's electrical activity.

 What should I expect?